pparashar21/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Performed Sentiment Analysis for the twitter dataset available on kaggle (https://www.kaggle.com/datasets/kazanova/sentiment140)
+Performed Sentiment Analysis for the twitter dataset available on the kaggle dataset : https://www.kaggle.com/datasets/kazanova/sentiment140